tig/JPG-Corruptor/README.md

 * Watch it unfold
 * When in full screen mode, ESC will stop it
 * The "Save Current" button will let you save the very latest frame.
+* Loop mode will cause the corruption process to repeat over and over.

 ## Notes
 * Some JPG files get massively corrupted really quickly. *It appears that those saved by Photoshop are more resilient than others*.